jeanvalentin/jeanvalentin.github.io/src/p/newrelease-cpanel.md

+---
+tags: publication
+layout: articlelayout.liquid
+title: Release a new version of a JavaScript application to cPanel
+date: "2022-11-13"
+---

 ## A few things you should know first

 but are not required to, so [skip this part](#prerequisites) if you feel like it; nobody will judge you.